Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Conclusions

 We have introduced and analyzed a new approach for the optimal control of a fractional Laplacian equation using tensor numerical methods.
-The fractional Laplacian is diagonalized in the FFT basis on a tensor grid and a low-rank approximation to the core diagonal tensor is computed.
-We present the novel rank-structured representation of functions of the fractional elliptic operator based on sinc-approximation method applied to the core tensor.
+The fractional Laplacian is diagonalized in the FFT basis on a tensor grid and a low Kronecker rank approximation to the core diagonal matrix is computed.
+We present the novel rank-structured tensor approximation of functions of fractional elliptic operators based on sinc-approximation method.
 This representation exhibits the exponential decay of the approximation error in the rank parameter.

 These results apply to the fractional Laplacian itself, as well as to the solution operators of a fractional control problem, resulting from first-order necessary conditions.
-Due to the separation of the spatial variables, the application of the arising matrix-valued functions of a fractional Laplacian to a given rank-structured vector has a complexity which is nearly linear (linear-logarithmic) in the univariate grid size, independently of the spatial dimension of the problem.
+Due to the separation of spatial variables in tensor formats, the application of the arising matrix-valued functions of the fractional Laplacian to a given rank-structured vector has a complexity which is nearly linear (linear-logarithmic) in the univariate grid size, independently of the spatial dimension of the problem.

-The PCG algorithm for solving the equation for control function with adaptive rank truncation is implemented.
+The PCG iterative algorithm with adaptive rank truncation for solving the equation for control function is implemented.
 In 3D case the rank truncation is based on the RHOSVD-Tucker approximation and its transform to the low-rank canonical form.
 The numerical study illustrates the exponential decay of the approximation error of the canonical tensor decompositions of the target tensors in the rank parameter, and indicates the almost linear complexity scaling of the rank-truncated PCG solver in the univariate grid size $n$ for 3D problems discretized on $n \times n \times n $ Cartesian grid.
-The low-rank preconditioner provides the uniform convergence rate in the grid size $n$ and other model parameters.
-All numerical simulations are performed in Matlab on a laptop.
+The PCG iteration exhibits the uniform convergence rate in the univariate grid size $n$ and other model parameters.